devifaustine/Post-Quantum-Blind-Signature-with-MPC/README.md

 ```
 This will run the benchmark for the MPC SPHINCS+ signature scheme, and output the results in the `results` file.
 The ```.\bench_mpc_sphincs.sh``` script first generates the messages and the key pairs for signing.
 It then initializes and runs two python3 instances, one for the user/requester and one for the signer.
 Both instances will give the right inputs into the console (the user sends the message and the signer the key pair), and the SPHINCS+ signing function in MPC begins.

+The `log.txt` file gives the log output of each instance of the python3 program running.
+The `results` file gives the time taken for the MPC SPHINCS+ signature scheme to run.

+PS: sometimes the key generation and message generation fail, and the script would need to be rerun.
+This is a known issue and is being worked on.